 Heroin and Opioids in San Juan

 There are many Puerto Ricans in San Juan who are addicted to opioids, many of which are illegally manufactured and distributed.
-Many people who become addicted to opioids also try heroin, a very dangerous drug which is exacting a heavy toll on many lives in San Juan.
+Many people who become addicted to opioids also try heroin, a highly dangerous opioid which is exacting a heavy toll on many lives in San Juan.
 In 2016, 72 Puerto Ricans suffered a fatal opioid overdose.
-In 2017, 68 people in Puerto Rico lost their lives to fentanyl, an opioid even more lethal than heroin which traffickers often lace into other drugs.
+In 2017, 68 people in Puerto Rico lost their lives to fentanyl, an opioid which is even more lethal than heroin and one which traffickers often lace into other drugs.
 Fentanyl claimed 40 lives in Puerto Rico within the first five months of 2018.
-Many San Juan residents are also struggling with addiction to other opioids, such as Oxycodone and Xanax.
+Many San Juan residents are also struggling with addiction to other opioids, such as oxycodone and hydrocodone.

 Substance Abuse and Violence in San Juan

 Drug abuse destroys lives wherever it takes place, but illegal drugs have brought armed violence into San Juan along with fatal overdoses.
 In 2017, 169 people were murdered in San Juan.
 The Mayor of San Juan stated in 2018 that drug trafficking is the cause of many homicides in her city.
 Many Puerto Ricans who are involved in drug trafficking are under the age of 18 and live in poverty, and therefore they are more vulnerable to violence and exploitation.
 Sexual violence is also a major factor in the substance abuse crisis in Puerto Rico, especially among women.
 Sociologists from the US Department of Health and Human Services estimate that 73% of Puerto Rican women who are addicted to illegal drugs have suffered some form of sexual abuse, often from members of their own families.

 Substance Abuse in San Juan after Hurricane Maria